jason-saito/comm4190_S24_Research_Project/README.md

 The "Data" folder of the repository contains data that I prompted Gemini 1.5 Pro with.
 This data is referenced through out the "Exploring_LLMs.ipynb" notebook.

 The "Files" folder of the repository contains a scouting report that was referenced in the "Exploring_LLMs.ipynb" notebook.

+# Acknowledgements
+I would like to thank my professor, Matthew Brook O'Donnell, for his help through out the semester and supporting me on my LLM exploration journey.
+I would also like to thank Zach Drapkin of the Philadelphia Eagles, for helping me gain a better understanding of the world of sports analytics!